Higher Lower Bounds from the 3SUM Conjecture: Introduction

-\begin{theorem}[\Patrascu~\cite{Patrascu10}] Define $T_{3S}(n)$ and $T_{C3S}(n)$ to be the randomized (Las Vegas) complexities of \ThreeSUM{} and \ConvolutionThreeSUM{} on instances of size $n$.
-For any parameter $k$, $T_{3S}(n) = O(n^2/k + (k^3 + k^2\log n)\cdot T_{C3S}(n/k))$. \end{theorem} \Patrascu{} then reduced \ConvolutionThreeSUM{} to the offline \SetDisjointness{} problem where we are given a set $C$ of elements, two families $A$ and $B$ of subsets of $C$, and $q$ pairs of subsets $(S,S')\in A\times B$, and we are interested in determining for each of the $q$ pairs whether they are disjoint or not.
-The following two Theorems summarize the reductions by \Patrascu{} (the second Theorem is implicit in Section 2.3 of~\cite{Patrascu10})\conf{, and for sake of completeness, we provide a proof here}.
+\Patrascu{} then reduced \ConvolutionThreeSUM{} to the offline \SetDisjointness{} problem.
+The input to this problem consists of a universe $U$ of elements, a family $\mathcal F \subset 2^U$ of subsets of $U$, and $q$ pairs of subsets $(S,S')\in \mathcal{F}\times \mathcal{F}$.
+For each query pair we are interested in whether $S\cap S' = \emptyset$ or not.
+The following two Theorems summarize \Patrascu's reductions.
+(The second Theorem is implicit in Section 2.3 of~\cite{Patrascu10}.)